jkcswd/blog-api/README.md

 ## Functionality
 - User front-end:
-  - Will show all blog posts.
+  - Show all blog posts.
   - Users will have the ability to post comments on each post.
 - CMS front-end:
   - Show all posts published and unpublished.